f5devcentral/f5-automation-labs/docs/class1/labinfo/self_built.rst

    - LTM
    - ASM

 #.
-Your server instance should have the following services installed
+Your server instance can be built two ways:

+   #.
+Build or reuse your own instance.
+If should have the following services
-   and running:
+      installed and running:

       - HTTP Server - TCP/80
       - DNS Server - UDP/53

+   #.
+Use our server image build script located at the url below to configure
+      an Ubuntu 16.04 base installation automatically.

       ..
-NOTE:: You can also use our server image build script located at the
-      url below to configure an Ubuntu 16.04 base installation
+NOTE:: Please ensure that HTTP & DNS services are not installed on the base image

 	   :raw_github_url:`/lab_environments/AWS/snops_server_setup.sh`

 #.
-Your host should have the following programs installed:
+Your host should have the following applications installed:

    - Postman v5.3.0 - https://getpostman.com
    - Google Chrome - https://google.com/chrome